The Best Guide To Pureed Food: Practical Tips For The Pureed Food Diet

 The great thing about pureed foods is that most of the time they are already seasoned.
 You can just add in some condiments or spices to enhance the flavors.

-Thickening agents for Pureed Foods
+Thickening Agents for Pureed Foods

 When you’re making your food, it’s a good idea to thicken them up.
 Here are some suggestions: